tabularelf/Stickers/2.0/region.md

 |---|---|---|
 |`N/A`|||

-Clears the entire Stickers instance of all of its regions and underlying vertex buffers.
+Clears the entire Stickers region and underlying vertex buffers.

 ### `.Destroy()`